 Richardson said she was moved by the raw joy that people had just to be able to paint on the separate panels that traveled to their locations.
 “Just because they wanted to be a part of something this big,” Richardson said.
-“It didn’t matter to them that the panels were not all together.
+“It didn’t matter to them that the panels were not altogether.
 They didn’t care that they were painting pieces from someplace in town maybe they’d never been to.
 Nobody questioned that fact.
 So, that enthusiasm to be part of something really says something to me.”

 The mural, Richardson said, is about life.
 “We all have the same needs in life: to feel joy, to party, to celebrate, to belong and to participate in something bigger.
 It’s that raw life moving through us as human beings that I believe is the most precious commodity we have,” she said, “because that’s where our potential to create something from nothing comes from.”

 Newgren said that the project was funded through a six-week community Kickstarter campaign that raised $15,000 in support from more than 100 donors, plus a matching gift from Rockford community arts supporter and businesswoman LoRayne Logan.
-Logan heard about the mural project from TV news and thought, “In this location, in this time, this must happen,” she said.

 The project also received support from community businesses and local artists, some hobbyists and some professionals who gave a great deal of time over the past year to help Richardson with finishing touches on the mural.